Eclipse: An Empty 'Available Software' List

 (That's the long way round, but it saves a little explaining and introduces an interesting use of awk!)

-Eclipse Again, sigh! - An Aside
+Eclipse Again – An Aside

 I installed Eclipse again recently in order to take advantage of the Android Development Tools (ADT) plug-in for Eclipse and soon faced having to deal with the bug described above.
 I'd like to get on with the job of developing decent software and an IDE that requires trouble-shooting, work-arounds and restarts takes me away from that and breaks concentration.
 That's frustrating!